 This research parallels tendencies by the courts to award or maintain joint custody in child custody cases.
 In Florida for example, "There is a presumption that shared custody is in the best interests of a child," Casey M. Reiter, Esq., who is based in West Palm Beach, told MyDomaine in a previous interview.

 Similar studies around the world tend to illuminate similar findings.
 For example, The Guardian reported on a number of Swedish studies that looked at the well-being of children based on their living arrangements.
-Their research suggest that psychologically, "Children benefit from two parents being interested in them, and sharing residency encourages this," The Guardian reports.
+Their research suggest that psychologically, "Children benefit from two parents being interested in them, and sharing residency encourages this," reports The Guardian.

 How Close Is Too Close?

 Co-parenting has taken on several trendy terms of late.
 For example, a 2018 article by NBC Better explained the concept of "birdnesting," where instead of requiring children to move between two different residences, kids remain in the familial home and parents rotate in and out.
 However, this arrangement has its limits, and experts interviewed for the article say this arrangement typically only works with amicable divorces and isn't a permanent solution.

 "I’ve never seen ‘nesting’ go on forever,” says Sherri Sharma, partner at Aronson, Mayefsky & Sloan, LLP, a matrimonial law firm in NYC, in an interview with NBC Better.
 “A few months is okay but for longer periods (beyond six months), I think the uncertainty of not knowing what it will really be like to have separate homes can be confusing or anxiety-[inducing] for children.”